 - Patient Data Form

-- Consent and Authorization – MUST BE SIGNED BY PARENT/GUARDIAN IF STUDENT UNDER 18
+- Minor Consent to Treat Form – MUST BE SIGNED BY PARENT/GUARDIAN IF STUDENT UNDER 18

 - Current SHCC Patients Only: Insurance Verification Form